Beacon Sober Living is a certified Level II Recovery Residence by the National Association of Recovery Residences

-Kerry MacDonald has been sober and an active member of the Greater Portland recovery community since 2010.
+Kerry MacDonald has been sober and an active member of the Greater Portland recovery community for over a decade.
 Her personal journey through recovery has spanned nearly twenty years, and she has experienced how overwhelming it is to navigate treatment services without guidance.
-After a long struggle, she was introduced to the 12-Step process as a way to recover from her drug, alcohol and food addictions.
+After a long struggle, she was introduced to the 12-Step process as a way to recover from her substance use disorders.
 She understands first-hand that the cessation of drinking and drug use is only the first step to long-term recovery.

 Currently the Executive Director at a local treatment center, she has worked in the field of mental health and addiction recovery for over ten years.
 Kerry serves on the Board of Directors for the Portland Recovery Community Center and is the VP of the Board of Directors for the Maine Association of Recovery Residences.
 Through work with The Family Restored non-profit, Kerry assisted in establishing Oak House as their founding Program Director.
 Kerry has experience in launching Addiction Treatment Centers and has opened several recovery residences and Extended Care Facilities in the Greater Portland recovery community, adding vital resources for women seeking treatment.
 Her prior experience also includes working in Hospital Management and in a clinical setting as a Registered Dietitian.

 Callie Lipton, B.A.